 First patient enrolled in Erectile Dysfunction prospective randomized study with SELUTION SLR

 GENEVA, Switzerland, Sept.
-9, 2022 /CNW/ -- An 82-year-old Taiwanese man has become the first patient to be enrolled in the initial Erectile Dysfunction (ED) randomized clinical trial (RCT) involving SELUTION SLR™, MedAlliance's novel sirolimus-eluting balloon.
+10, 2022 /PRNewswire/ -- An 82-year-old Taiwanese man has become the first patient to be enrolled in the initial Erectile Dysfunction (ED) randomized clinical trial (RCT) involving SELUTION SLR™, MedAlliance's novel sirolimus-eluting balloon.

 The PERFECT-SELUTION FIM (PElvic Revascularization For EreCTile dysfuction-SELUTION First-In-Man) study involves a total of 54 patients suffering from distal internal pudendal-penile artery stenotic disease and ED.
 They are being randomized to treatment with either SELUTION SLR or plain old balloon angioplasty (POBA), then followed-up for a period of 12 weeks.
 The primary efficacy endpoint of the study is angiographic binary restenosis (>50% lumen diameter stenosis) defined by computer tomography (CT) and the primary safety endpoint is the rate of major adverse events.